Thane5/godot-material-modifier/README.md

 # Godot Material Modifier
-A Godot Editor GUI tool to modify parameters on multiple SpatialMaterial assets at once.
+A Godot editor addon to batch-modify material assets.

 Compatible with Godot 3.4.beta3 (4.0 version available in seperate branch)